 A tank system or secondary containment system from which there has been a leak or spill, or which is unfit for use, shall be removed from service immediately, and the owner or operator shall satisfy all of the following requirements:

 (A) Cessation of use; prevent flow or addition of wastes.
-The owner or operator must immediately stop the flow of hazardous waste into the tank system or secondary containment system and inspect the system to determine the cause of the release.
+The owner or operator shall immediately stop the flow of hazardous waste into the tank system or secondary containment system and inspect the system to determine the cause of the release.

 (B) Removal of waste from tank system or secondary containment system.

-(1) If the release was from the tank system, the owner or operator must, within twenty-four hours after detection of the leak or, if the owner or operator demonstrates that that is not possible, at the earliest practicable time remove as much of the waste as is necessary to prevent further release of hazardous waste to the environment and to allow inspection and repair of the tank system to be performed.
+(1) If the release was from the tank system, the owner or operator shall, within twenty-four hours after detection of the leak or, if the owner or operator demonstrates that that is not possible, at the earliest practicable time, remove as much of the waste as is necessary to prevent further release of hazardous waste to the environment and to allow inspection and repair of the tank system to be performed.

-(2) If the release was to a secondary containment system, all released materials must be removed within twenty-four hours or in as timely a manner as is possible to prevent harm to human health and the environment.
+(2) If the release was to a secondary containment system, all released materials shall be removed within twenty-four hours or in as timely a manner as is possible to prevent harm to human health and the environment.

 (2) Remove, and properly dispose of, any visible contamination of the soil or surface water.

 (1) Any release to the environment, except as provided in paragraph (D)(2) of this rule, shall be reported to the director within twenty-four hours after detection.
 If the release has been reported pursuant to 40 CFR Part 302, that report will satisfy this requirement.